Essay submitted to the Global Challenges Foundation, September 2017.

 It is time to create a Global Planet Authority, charged with the global mandate of ultra long term protection and enhancement of earth's biophysical assets.
-A goal that cannot be attained by today’s organizational structures as they are not designed to do so.
+A goal that cannot be attained by today’s organizational structures as they are compromised as they are not designed to protect a biosphere.
 The creation of the first piece of democratically formed global governance can also set precedent for further development.

 Based on an OECD forecast of 2.4% GDP growth to 2050, global GDP will be $180tn in 2050 from 2010's $70tn and 2017's $78tn estimate.
 Without clear and enforced boundaries, all biophysical assets are set to deteriorate materially, leading to grave or existential risk.

 For simplicity, I put the biosphere onto the following four boundaries: